HadrienG2/code-that-counts/src/multithreading-pool.md

-The astute reader will, however, notice that I am running afoul of my own "not more than two hardware RMW operations per transaction" rule in `BasicScheduler::start()`, as the implementation of `Barrier::wait()` must contain at least two such operations and I am using one more.
+The astute reader will, however, notice that I am running afoul of my own "not more than two hardware RMW operations per transaction" rule in `BasicScheduler::start()`, as the blocking implementation of `Barrier::wait()` must use at least two such operations and I am using one more for error handling.
 This performance deficiency will be adressed in the next chapter.

 ## Batching RMW operations